Jonathan-Silva/the-dionsio-api/src/main/resources/templates/md/person.md

 {
   "status": "NOT_ACCEPTABLE",
-  "description": "register already exists", "additional": "email <alan@turing.com> already registered in the system" }
+  "description": "register already exists", "additional": "name <alan@turing.com> already registered in the system" }
 ```
 ###### NOT_ACCEPTABLE: